svanhalla/prompt-lab/PROMPT.md

   - Handlers for `/message` and `/hello`.
 - Simple e2e test (spin up server on ephemeral port, hit endpoints).

+### Build Verification and Testing
+- Ensure that the application can be built and executed successfully on a clean environment with Go 1.25.1.
+- Provide `make build` and `make run` targets that work out-of-the-box.
+- Include **unit tests** (table-driven where appropriate) for all core logic (config load, storage, handlers).
+- Add a `make test` target that runs all tests and generates a coverage report (`make cover` optional).
+- CI pipeline must run linting, testing, and building to verify correctness before merge.

 ### Developer Experience
+- **API docs tooling**: include dev dependencies or instructions for `redocly` (or `swagger-cli`) in the README and Makefile so `make docs` works out-of-the-box.

 - **README.md** with:
   - Quick start.
   - CLI usage examples.